GOP’s McConnell: Trump morally responsible for Jan. 6 attack

 “He didn’t get away with anything yet,” said McConnell, who turns 79 next Saturday and has led the Senate GOP since 2007.

-It was a stunningly bitter castigation of Trump by McConnell, who could have used much of the same speech had he instead decided to convict him.
-Had McConnell voted to find Trump guilty, he has enough respect among his colleagues that many more of them may well have done the same.
+It was a stunningly bitter castigation of Trump by McConnell, who could have used much of the same speech had he instead decided to convict Trump.

-By voting for acquittal, McConnell and his fellow Republicans left the party locked in its struggle to define itself in the post-Trump presidency.
-Numerous, fiercely loyal pro-Trump Republicans and more traditional Republicans who believe the former president is damaging the party’s national appeal are struggling to decide its direction.
+But by voting for acquittal, McConnell and his fellow Republicans left the party locked in its struggle to define itself after Trump’s defeat in November.
+Fiercely loyal pro-Trump Republicans, and the base of the party they represent, are colliding with more traditional Republicans who believe the former president is damaging the party’s national appeal.

+“It was powerful to hear the 57 guilties and then it was puzzling to hear and see Mitch McConnell stand and say not guilty and then minutes later stand again and say he was guilty of everything,” one of the House prosecutors, Rep. Madeleine Dean, D-Pa., said Sunday on ABC’s “This Week.”
+“History will remember that statement of speaking out of two sides of his mouth.”

-A guilty vote by McConnell would have likely roiled GOP waters by signaling an attempt to yank the party away from Trump.
+A guilty vote by McConnell, which likely would have brought some other Republicans along with him, would have marked a more direct effort to wrest the party away from Trump.

-That could have prompted 2022 primary challenges against GOP incumbents, complicating Republican efforts to win the Senate majority by nominating far-right, less electable candidates.
-McConnell has spent years fending off such candidates after his party lost winnable Senate races in Delaware, Nevada and Missouri by nominating fringe contenders.
+That could have prompted 2022 primary challenges against GOP incumbents, complicating Republican efforts to win the Senate majority by nominating far-right, less-electable candidates.
+McConnell has spent years fending off such candidates.

 After Saturday’s vote, furious Democrats launched their own attacks against McConnell and the GOP.
 Speaking to reporters, House Speaker Nancy Pelosi, D-Calif., mocked the “cowardly group of Republicans” in the Senate she said were afraid to “respect the institution in which they served.”